Abhinav-Barwal/Business-and-Consulting-website/README.md

 Project Overview

 Counsel Own Your Counsel is a business website designed to offer professional counseling services.
-Built entirely with HTML and CSS, this website showcases a clean, responsive, and user-friendly interface, tailored for counseling businesses to highlight their services, team, and contact information effectively.
+Built entirely with HTML and CSS and few code of JavaScript also, this website showcases a clean, responsive, and user-friendly interface, tailored for counseling businesses to highlight their services, team, and contact information effectively.

 Features :-